gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.13.7 =
+* Fixed: Stylesheets can sometimes not load in the frontend
+* Fixed: SVG error when using custom SVGs with a use tag #3323
+* Fixed: Carousel block: column alignment stops working for nested columns #3327
+* Fixed: Global colors: color not copied over when pasting in another site #3329
+* Fixed: Only do kses fixes when the user can edit posts

 = 3.13.6 =
 * New: Drastically improved performance of the Block Editor #3261